ravi-shank/Python-project-open-cv/README.md

 Note : All softwares should be installed at their default directories.

 #Step 2 :
-After installing the above softwares we need to do one more thing, since this is the face recognition software we need the face module inside our python
+After installing the above softwares we need to do one more thing, since this is a face recognition software we need the face module inside our python
 (C:\Python27\Lib\site-packages).
-For this i have already built the face module from binaries using this github(https://github.com/opencv/opencv_contrib).
+For this i have already built the face module (only not all) from binaries using this github(https://github.com/opencv/opencv_contrib).
-You can see there is a folder called face inside module folder.
+You can see there is a folder called face inside module folder in opencv contrib github that i have mentioned.
 So i have already provided a file called cv2.pyd and all necessary .dll files in a folder called "Important files" in my repository.
-Go ahead and copy all the files (ie, cv2.pyd and .dll files and paste them inside C:\Python27\Lib\site-packages\ folder .
+Go ahead and copy all the files (not folder)(ie, cv2.pyd and .dll files and paste them inside your C:\Python27\Lib\site-packages\ folder or wherever your python software is installed.

 PS: If you want to learn how to (cmake) build from binaries, then try this (http://audhootchavancv.blogspot.in/2015/08/how-to-install-opencv-30-and.html).

 #Step 3:
-Go ahead and open the main.py file from my dowaloaded repository folder in Idle or any other python-compiler attched software like pycharms.
+Having performed all the above steps, go ahead and open the main.py file from my downloaded repository folder in Idle or with any other python-compiler attched software like pycharms etc.
-Hit F5 in idle or press Run button in other case.
+Hit F5 in idle if using default python interpreter.

 You have successfully run the software.
 #Note: